UHH-ISS/tsnzeek/spicy/README.md

 # File functionality

-`FRER.spicy` and `SRP.spicy` hold the grammar for FRER frames and SRP frames, respectively.
+`FRER.spicy`, `SRP.spicy`, and `PTP.spicy` hold the grammar for FRER, SRP, and PTP frames, respectively.
 The public types are the entry points to the grammar.

 `Zeek_TSN.spicy` prepares the type conversion from Spicy data types to Zeek data types.
 It might also include other functionality addressing information exchange between Spicy and Zeek.